Tulip-0333/docs/en-GB/deltaapi/websocket.md

 ### join_chat_channel (client)

 This message can be used to join chat channels.
-Once you join a channel, you'll receive [chat_message](#TODO) messages send to that channel.
+Once you join a channel, you'll receive [chat_message](#TODO) messages sent to that channel.
 You can join however many channels you want, as long as you have the required privileges to join them.
 You can also join `#multi_*` and `#spect_*` channels.
 You can get a list of the available chat channels using the [GET /chat_channels](v2#get-%2Fchat_channels) HTTP API handler.

 #### Privileges
 - The provided token must be authenticated.